Partition of India

-The Partition of India in 1947 was the change of political borders and the division of other assets that accompanied the dissolution of the British Raj in South Asia and the creation of two independent dominions: India and Pakistan.
-The Dominion of India is today the Republic of India, and the Dominion of Pakistan—which at the time comprised two regions lying on either side of India—is now the Islamic Republic of Pakistan and the People's Republic of Bangladesh.
-The partition was outlined in the Indian Independence Act 1947.
-The change of political borders notably included the division of two provinces of British India, Bengal and Punjab.
-The majority Muslim districts in these provinces were awarded to Pakistan and the majority non-Muslim to India.
-The other assets that were divided included the British Indian Army, the Royal Indian Navy, the Royal Indian Air Force, the Indian Civil Service, the railways, and the central treasury.
-Self-governing independent Pakistan and India legally came into existence at midnight on 14 and 15 August 1947 respectively.
+The partition of India in 1947 was the division of British India into two independent dominion states, the Union of India and Dominion of Pakistan.
+The Union of India is today the Republic of India, and the Dominion of Pakistan is the Islamic Republic of Pakistan and the People's Republic of Bangladesh.
+The partition involved the division of two provinces, Bengal and the Punjab, based on district-wise non-Muslim (mostly Hindu and Sikh) or Muslim majorities.
+It also involved the division of the British Indian Army, the Royal Indian Navy, the Indian Civil Service, the railways, and the central treasury, between the two new dominions.
+The partition was set forth in the Indian Independence Act 1947 and resulted in the dissolution of the British Raj, or Crown rule in India.
+The two self-governing countries of India and Pakistan legally came into existence at midnight on 14–15 August 1947.